newlandsvalley/tradtunestore/README.markdown

 TradTuneStore
 =============

 This is the web interface into the [musicrest](https://github.com/newlandsvalley/musicrest) web service.
 It allows users to submit traditional tunes in [ABC notation](http://abcnotation.com/), to search for these tunes, and, having found them, to download the scores in a variety of formats or to play them - see [tradtunedb](http://www.tradtunedb.org.uk/).
+This version uses the  [MIDI.js](http://mudcu.be/midi-js/) player which plays midi files fetched from the web service (Previous versions used HTML5 audio tags to play wav files).

 It uses the [Play Framework](http://www.playframework.org/) and is written in Scala.

 Configuration
 -------------